racer-rust/vim-racer/README.md

      let $RUST_SRC_PATH="<path-to-rust-srcdir>/src/"
      ```

-3. In insert mode use C-x-C-o to search for completions
+3. In insert mode use `C-x-C-o` to search for completions

-4. In normal mode type 'gd' to go to a definition
+4. In normal mode type `gd` to go to a definition